Public Anonymity Is Under Pressure From Facial Recognition

 Your habits can be documented automatically

-Your movements create a permanent record Allegedly, this is for "public safety."
+Your movements create a permanent record Companies and agencies often justify these systems as "public safety" tools.
 How We Got Here The Clearview AI Model Clearview AI scraped billions of photos from social media platforms without

 Stadiums use it to screen attendees